mcp-shark/mcp-shark-app/SETUP.md

 This will create installers for macOS, Windows, and Linux in the `dist/` directory.

+**Note**:
-**Note**: Building for all platforms has limitations:
+- Building for all platforms has limitations:
   - You can only build macOS on a Mac
   - You can only build Windows on Windows
   - You can build Linux on Linux or Mac
   - For true cross-platform building, use CI/CD (GitHub Actions, etc.)
+- **Native modules must be rebuilt for Electron** before bundling (runs automatically in `postinstall`, or run `npm run rebuild:native` manually)

 Built applications will be in the `dist/` directory.